webgriffe/module-config-override/README.md

 Config File Reader Magento2 Module
 ==================================

-A Magento 2 modules that reads from file additional configuration.
+A Magento 2 module that reads from file additional configuration.

 Work in progress...